viezel/napp.alloy.adapter.restsql/README.md

 ```

 ## Changelog

+**v0.2.0**
+Added support for ETags.
+Great for performance.
+Added support for HTTP headers being functions.
+This is useful, if you have a userToken or similar variable that change over time.

+**v0.1.47**
+Fix for delete.

+**v0.1.46**
+Small bugfix

 **v0.1.45**
 If you make a local query with conditions, it's not required to enter parameters.
 `collection.fetch({query:{sql:'SELECT * FROM mytable WHERE parms1 = param1'}, localOnly:true});`